Adding New Signers

 Guide for wallet service providers to integrate new key management solutions

 This guide is for wallet service providers and developers who want to integrate new key management solutions into the solana-keychain library.
-By adding your signer implementation, you'll enable Rust developers to use your service for secure Solana transaction signing through a unified interface.
+By adding your signer implementation, you'll enable developers to use your service for secure Solana transaction signing through a unified interface.

 Architecture Overview